 Which window results in the best frequency resolution? (>dV/df)

+Rectangular

 Which window gives the best amplitude accuracy?

+Blackman-Harris

 Describe the purpose of windowing in your report.
 (Tektronix booklet for FFT module)

+Applying a window function to the source waveform record changes the waveform so that the start and stop values are close to each other, reducing FFT waveform discontinuities.
+This results in an FFT waveform that more accurately represents the source signal frequency components.
+The ‘shape’ of the window determines how well it resolves frequency or magnitude information.

 Square wave in the Frequency and Time Domain.